robparrott/version-control-workshop/why_use_vc.rst

 - Collaboration.

-  Version control makes it easy for multiple developers to work on the same project.
+  Version control makes it easier for multiple developers to work on the same project.